ArminJo/Arduino-OpenWindowAlarm/README.md

 If everything worked, the build in LED of the Digispark will blink 5 times and then start flashing after 8 seconds with a 24 second interval.

 ## Power bank as supply
-**Only power banks without an auto switch-off function (allowed in the EU) will work for this circuit.**
+**Only power banks without an auto switch-off function (not allowed in the EU) will work for this circuit.**

 ## Power reduction
 Before power reduction changes